-- The iterative approach to the Hornsea Three EIA, as described in paragraph 5.3.4.2 above, has been 5.3.4.3 used as a means of informing the Hornsea Three project design.
-This approach has been employed in order to demonstrate commitment to measures by including them in the design of the project.
-These measures have been referred to throughout the PEIR as 'measures adopted as part of the project'.
-These measures will typically form part of the parameters of the projects captured within the DCO. - By employing this method, when the significance of effect is presented for each identified impact in the 5.3.4.4 PEIR, it is representative of the maximum residual effect that Hornsea Three will have, should it be approved and constructed.
+- 5.3.4.3 The iterative approach to the Hornsea Three EIA process, as described in paragraph 5.3.4.2 above, has been used as a means of informing the Hornsea Three project design (through the identification of likely significant effects and development of mitigation measures to address these).
+The incorporation of such measures within the design of the project demonstrates commitment to implementing the identified measures.
+These measures have been referred to throughout the Environmental Statement as 'measures adopted as part of Hornsea Three'. - 5.3.4.4 By employing this approach, the significance of effect presented in the Environmental Statement is representative of the maximum residual effect that Hornsea Three will have, should it be approved and constructed. - 5.3.4.5 Volume 4, annex 5.1: Enhancement, Mitigation and Monitoring Commitments sets out a summary of the enhancement measures and mitigation commitments, which includes measures adopted as part of Hornsea Three, detailed within the topic chapters of the Environmental Statement.
+The means of implementation is also specified for each of the commitments.